Article

 - Improved pre-filling of individual tax return information

-- Better diagnostics to prevent unnecessary tax payments due to incorrect information
+- Better diagnostics to prevent unnecessary tax payments because of incorrect information

-- Assisting Services Australia in pre-filing details and streamlining processes for claims, reports, Family Tax Benefit payments, and debt payments
+- Streamlined processes for claims, reports, Family Tax Benefit payments, and debt payments

 Impact on businesses